 The Disney blockbuster will be transformed into a stage musical, confirmed CEO and chairman Bob Iger.

-After winning a Golden Globe for best animated film on Sunday, Frozen may one day be competing for a Tony Award with the announcement that it will be turned into a Broadway musical.
+After winning a Golden Globe for best animated film on Sunday, Frozen may one day be competing for a Tony Award, if the announcement that it will be turned into a Broadway musical comes to fruition.

 Walt Disney CEO and chairman Bob Iger revealed the gestating plans in an interview with Fortune.